 The solution, they eventually went for was “the Garchey system of domestic refuse disposal“.

-They reported that the got she system had originated in France before the Second World War and had been installed in the development of 996 flats in Sheffield and 448 flats in Leeds.
-They reported that “the got she system is the most complete system of refuse disposal.”
+The Barbican Committee reported that the Garchey system had originated in France before the Second World War and had been installed in new developments of 996 flats in Sheffield and 448 flats in Leeds.
+They reported that “the Garchey system is the most complete system of refuse disposal.”

-It was, in a way, a compromise between sinkhole rises and reference shoots.
-The system is connected to sink units and waste pipes so that.
-But instead of everything being ground up, it was simply passed straight through the system.
-Even bottles and cans and other objects could be put in it, which was not the case with some pulp sinkhole rises.
-The sink outlets would be connected into 8 inch diameter cast iron pipes which would run vertically down the building and discharge into collection chambers, in which surplus water would drain away straight into the main drainage system, leaving the soggy remains.
+It was, in a way, a compromise between sinkhole pulverisers and refuse chutes.
+The system is connected to sink units and waste pipes so that, instead of everything being ground up, it was simply passed straight through the system.
+Even bottles and cans and other objects could be put in it, which was not the case with sinkhole pulverisers.
+The sink outlets would be connected into 8 inch diameter cast iron pipes which would run vertically down the building and discharge into collection chambers, in which surplus water would drain away straight into the main drainage system, leaving the soggy remains to be disposed of.

-Ideally, what was meant to happen next, was as follows.
-The sink outlets.
-There would be a central plant room on the estate, which would contain receiver tanks and vac vacuum pumps.
-The vacuum pumps would “exhaust” the refuse from the collection chambers and discharge it into the receiver tanks.
-They estimated this would be carried out once a week.
-The ref use in the receiver tanks would then be dried in a hydro extractor and burnt in an incinerator.
-The ash would then be removed by normal refuge disposal trucks.
+Ideally, what was meant to happen next was that there would be a central plant room on the estate which would contain receiver tanks and vacuum pumps.
+The vacuum pumps would ‘exhaust’ the refuse from the collection chambers and discharge it into the receiver tanks.
+The Barbican Committee reported that this would be carried out once a week.
+The refuse in the receiver tanks would then be dried in a hydro-extractor and burnt in an incinerator.
+The ash would then be removed by normal refuse disposal trucks.
 They calculated that the final ash to be removed after incineration would weigh about 1/5 of the dry refuse weight and 1/8 of the damp refuse weight.

-The advantage of the got she system over the refuge should system was that the got she system could be in a self-contained system not needing lots of refuge shoots and containers to be manhandled.
+The advantage of the Garchey system over the refuse chute system was that the Garchey system could be in a self-contained system not open-ended and not needing lots of refuse shoots and wheeled containers to be manhandled.

-One problem with this scheme was that the city was a smokeless zone and so it was gonna be a problem to incinerate the waste.
-One solution they considered was to put the central disposal plant under one of the tower blocks and then have a flue taking the smoke up to the very highest level so that there will be no likelihood of unpleasant fumes.
-But the corporation was keen to avoid any smoke being produced and so they considered other finals disposal methods.
-One method was for the wet refuge to be taken away by tanker lorries to other treatment points sites.
-All the refugees could be pumped there in new pipelines.
-There are – and this is the solution they adopted – the wet refuge could be passed through the hydro extractor is to remove most of the letter and then the damp refuse which remained could be loaded into closed vehicles and transported to a refuge disposal depot elsewhere.
+One problem with this scheme was that the City was a smokeless zone and so it was going to be a problem to incinerate the waste.
+One solution they considered was to put the central disposal plant under one of the tower blocks and then have a flue taking the smoke up to the very highest level so that there would be no likelihood of unpleasant fumes.
+But the City Corporation was keen to avoid any smoke being produced and so they considered other final disposal methods.
+One method was for the wet refuse to be taken away by tanker lorries to other treatment sites.
+All the refuse could be pumped there in new pipelines.